JSegundo/jsegundo/README.md

 ### Currently:
 - learning more about maps and charts.
-- Building a LMS platform.
+- Building a large scale Learning platform using Next.js + TS + PrismaORM + Supabase + Stripe + Mux..
+- Learning AWS Cloud

 🔨 Things I've worked on:
 - 💀️ Pixel perfect, smooth UI for an ecommerce